SpaGBOL: Spatial-Graph-Based Orientated Localisation: Introduction

-Localisation is essential in many robotics applications.
-Techniques like \ac{gnss} provide absolute positioning data but often fail in environments like urban canyons, where occlusions and reflections interfere with satellite signals.
-Image-based localisation offers an alternative approach, enabling a machine to determine its position by capturing images of its surroundings and comparing them to pre-recorded geo-referenced images.
-Most modern vehicles are equipped with cameras, simplifying the adoption of image-based localisation.
 Two main retrieval-based image localisation techniques are: image-to-image localisation, where query and reference images are taken from the same perspective, and \ac{cvgl}, where street view query images are matched with a database of satellite images.
-Both with the same objective of returning the geo-localisation of the retrieved image.
+Both with the same objective - returning the geographic coordinates of the retrieved image.
 Existing \ac{cvgl} techniques primarily focus on sparse streetview-satellite image pairs - randomly sampled from across vast regions, disregarding the geo-spatial structure and relationships between neighbouring regions.
 Sequential \ac{cvgl} extends single-image techniques, querying multiple images to strength representations - extracting features with cross-frame information.
 This provides a more practical solution, and estimates position with higher confidence and precision.
-These datasets and techniques succeed in learning related features between the viewpoints but still consider data as sequences of separate image pairs with no spatial structure beyond chronological ordering.
-Reference data remains unstructured with no geo-spatial metadata, limiting their real-world feasibility.
+These datasets and techniques succeed in learning related features between the viewpoints but still consider data as sequences of separate image pairs with no spatial structure beyond chronology.
+Reference data remains unstructured with no geo-spatial metadata, limiting real-world representational accuracy.
 This can make it challenging to recognise new sequences which partially overlap or combine several existing sequences seen during training.
 To improve the feasibility of \ac{cvgl}, research should be focused to regions most likely to experience \ac{gnss} communication failure, dense urban city centres.
 The design of image localisation techniques should progress to expect any possible sequence of images within the considered regions.
-We propose structuring image localisation data as graph networks.
-This adds crucial geo-spatial information, enabling the generation of unseen sequences of desired length.
-Progressing to this data representation is relatively simple as the target of our system, urban canyons within dense city centres, generally have existing graph representations within many \ac{gis}.
-We therefore propose utilising GNNs to improve \ac{cvgl} within this novel representation, storing sets of streetview images and satellite images at junctions (graph nodes), with connecting roads represented as the graph edges between these nodes.
-A brief overview of the proposed system is displayed in Figure \ref{fig:front}.
-To solidify our proposal into the progression of \ac{cvgl} towards real-world feasibility, we release the \textit{\ac{paper_name}} dataset: a dense multi-city graph-based \ac{cvgl} dataset with multiple streetview images per satellite image - allowing for generalisation across time, weather, and lighting.
-This dataset is split into training and test sets, comprising of 9 cities and 1 city respectively.
-We prove the positive impact that graph representation has on \ac{cvgl} performance due to strengthened feature representation and filtering by neighbourhood road bearings - valid within this city-scale due to neighbouring node's close proximity. \\